 - 1979: Early adopter of “connectionless” TCP/IP networks because I found my efforts building end-to-end reliable networks using connection oriented protocols (X.25) were unworkable.

-- 1980: As a participant in IEEE 802, I proselytized for the adoption of Ethernet CSMA/CD by local computer companies like Network Systems and CDC by pushing the DIX Blue Book to several engineering V.P.s I knew.
+- 1980: As a participant in IEEE 802, I proselytized for the adoption of Ethernet CSMA/CD by local computer companies like Network Systems and CDC by carrying a stack of DIX Blue Books handed to me by Bob Metcalfe to lunches with several engineering V.P.s I knew.

 - 1984: Successfully pioneered the use of TCP/IP on supercomputers by refusing to succumb to heavy commercial pressure for legacy RJE methods.